-- 1. Advanced Server Analysis an application which may be downloaded to each server to provide basic monitoring support.
-Additionally, the agent may be licensed to enable Advanced Server Monitoring. - 2.
-Direct windows monitoring using the built-in performance measurement APIs, this method can be used to monitor a Windows server as long as the controller (the main GUI of the Load Tester[TM] software) is also running on Windows and has the necessary authentication credentials - 3.
-Unix/Java monitoring on any Java-based application server, our WAR file can be deployed to provide the monitoring function - 4.
+- 1. Web Performance Server Monitor Agent this can be invoked in basic mode, even if you don't have a license to use the Advanced Server Monitor Agent. - 2.
+Direct windows monitoring using the built-in performance measurement APIs, this method can be used to monitor a Windows server as long as the controller (the main GUI of the Load Tester[TM] software) is also running on Windows and has the necessary authentication credentials. - 3.
+Unix/Java monitoring on any Java-based application server, our WAR file can be deployed to provide the monitoring function. - 4.
 HTTP and custom script using a simple format, any script can return the CPU and memory measurements in a plain text that is understood by the Load Tester[TM] software.